 Presented by Jan Welvaarts (Syst.
 Engineer Lloyds Register)

-Questions for the DoW from the presentation
+Questions for the DoW from Lloyds Register’s presentation:

-7.1 Lloyds Register: Design an architecture to structure the requirements assigned to the Kernel?
+7.1 Lloyds Register: Is “Design an architecture to structure the requirements assigned to the Kernel” a part of the workscope?

 SNCF: We are not fully clear of the boundaries.
 There must be a choice what is inside and outside of the kernel.